MR-Gullo/latex-beamer/src/phys11/slides/00_Updater-prompt-latex-beamer-v6 copy.md

 - Maintain mathematical accuracy and proper LaTeX formatting
 - Ensure the updated document compiles successfully
 - Verify ESL improvements don't sacrifice academic standards

+please ensure the following progression from physics 11 to physics 12 is explicitly included at the directly after the learning objectives and that the outline makes sense with this new context.
+Please ensure that the sections not included are explicitly listed as reading homework just before the summary frame.
+Please ensure the presentation had flow by adding \pause to strategically reveal information on the slides.

 **IMPORTANT**: Follow all formatting guidelines especially for titles, colors, and fragile frames to ensure successful compilation.
 </final_instructions>